 In France, Germany, Italy, Scotland, Holland, Belgium, Luxemburg, Ireland and England, most of our hotel barges cruise from early April to early November.
 Some vessels can cruise during the winter, subject to conditions.

 If I am physically challenged can I cruise on one of your barges?

-One of our hotel barges is wheelchair accessible with all the facilities required for those who are less physically able, including a lift, although guests cannot not be wheelchair bound.
+One of our hotel barges is wheelchair accessible with all the facilities required for those who are less physically able, including a lift, although guests can not be wheelchair-bound.
 There are some programmes, which are not feasible for travellers who are physically challenged.
 Please be sure to check with us prior to booking.
 Barges, as a rule, are not suitable for those who are physically challenged since they rarely have elevators between decks, and the mooring is not alongside quays or piers.

 Will I feel confined?